 Wang Hongyan addresses the forum attendees Photo: People’s Daily/Huan Xiang

-Echoing Hongyan’s remarks, Carina Autengruber, vice president of the Europe Youth Forum, said, “Young people are bold enough to be the agents for change, and bring to the table innovative ideas that can help build stronger, sustainable dialogue between EU and China.”
+Echoing Hongyan’s remarks, Vice President of the Europe Youth Forum, Carina Autengruber said, “Young people are bold enough to be the agents for change, and bring to the table innovative ideas that can help build stronger, sustainable dialogue between EU and China.”

 Carina Autengruber speaks at the China Young Thinkers Forum in Shanghai.
 Photo: People’s Daily/Huan Xiang